glicatap/WQ_SWMP_Synthesis/R/Data_processing/README.md

 ## Structure

-Because there's so much data, I've added the `Data/` folder to `.gitignore`.
-In earlier versions of code, the subdirectories below were in this same `Data_processing` folder; but with the final download from the CDMO on 8/30/23 (request submitted to AQS on 8/29/23; zip downloaded the next morning), I have moved subdirectories to the main `Data` folder.
-Data processing scripts will remain in this `Data_processing` folder, and work on files in the `Data` folder.
-Those subfolders are:
+Data processing scripts are in this `R/Data_processing` folder, and work on files in the `Data` folder.
+Subfolders of the `Data` folder are:

 -  `downloaded` - files from the AQS zip download
 -  `compiled_by_stn` - .Rdata files for each individual station, containing all years, all parameters, and qa/qc flag columns.
 Empty data columns and their associated flag columns will be removed.
 NUT files contain only grab samples (not diel).
 Data frames are named as the station only; e.g. `gndbhwq`.